LunaDook/Architecture-of-consoles/articles/nes.Rmd.md

 image('nrom_marked.png', "(ref:evolution2)", tab.name = "(ref:markedtitle)")
 ```

-For example, Nintendo's 'Super Mario Bros' used a layout they call _NES-NROM-256_ and consists of 32 KB of program ROM and 8 KB of 'Character RAM' for graphics (we'll see more about it in the 'Graphics' section) `r cite("cpu-nrom")`. _NES-NROM-256_ was also prepared to house up to 3 KB of extra WRAM, though the game doesn't make use of it.
+For example, Nintendo's 'Super Mario Bros' used a layout they call _NES-NROM-256_ and consists of 32 KB of program ROM and 8 KB of 'Character ROM' for graphics (we'll see more about it in the 'Graphics' section) `r cite("cpu-nrom")`. _NES-NROM-256_ was also prepared to house up to 3 KB of extra WRAM, though the game doesn't make use of it.

 #### Going beyond existing capabilities